RowanMankoo/ai-content-creation/ai_content_creation/cloud_run_jobs/README.md

-manually add new terraform infra
+Manually add new terraform infra to deploy new job